Workplace Branding: A Quick Win

 03 Keep it local

 This doesn’t necessarily mean a ‘one size fits all’ approach.
-It is often desirable, or even essential, to keep a local ‘flavour’ to a refurbishment – including the use of local contractors where possible.
+It is often desirable, or even essential, to keep a local ‘flavor’ to a refurbishment – including the use of local contractors where possible.

 04 Build on your brand

 Build on brand guidelines rather than recreate them.
 A good supplier will be able to interpret and flex existing brand guidelines to create a unique offering for the workplace.
 Resist the temptation to reuse or repurpose external branded collateral, as the employer brand is not the same as the customer brand.
-In many workplaces, there are no logos featured at all, with far more emphasis on colours and imagery instead.
+In many workplaces, there are no logos featured at all, with far more emphasis on colors and imagery instead.

 Case Study: Kaplan